SKS

 Benno

 We were at the Boot Düsseldorf at Sönke’s Blauwasserseminar and got informed.
 There are essentially two Day Skipper certificates: One from RYA and one from ASA.
-RYA from the English Royal Yachting Association and the ASA from the American Sailing Association.
+RYA from the English Royal Yachting Association and ASA from the American Sailing Association.

 With the SKS, the fun definitely ends.
 Here, the practice becomes elaborate and the theory challenging.
-For the practical part, we head to Portorož, Slovenia, where we sail one of the JoJo school ships for a week.
+For the practical part, we go to Portorož, Slovenia, where we sail one of the JoJo school ships for a week.
 We practice maneuvers and theory for several hours every day.
 It’s drilled like in the military.
 We then pass the exam on the last day without any problems.
 At least I do; Alexandra unfortunately gets sick during the week, can’t practice, and therefore doesn’t even take the exam.

 Alex has decided to go for the ASA.
 However, this does not take place at JoJo, but at a sailing school in Rijeka in the spring.
 We are curious to see if it’s better.
 At least it seems more modern and flexible.